Prashant-b97/FrontEnd_ToDo_practice/README.md

     └── StaticTodo/               # Foundational HTML markup exercises
 ```

-The `archive/` directory preserves the learning journey from raw HTML to a polished app—useful when discussing growth with recruiters.
+The `archive/` directory preserves each iteration so I can review how my approach changed over time—from HTML-only experiments to the current build.

 ---